abiwat/stock-analysis/README.md

 #### Macro

-The refactoring of macro to increase the amount of data it can handle did make the code run faster on the data available.
+The refactoring of the macro to increase the amount of data it can handle did make the code run faster on the data available.

 The original code for 2017 took 0.4960938 seconds to run, and 2018 took 0.484375 second to run.
 With the code refactored, 2017 code ran in 0.1445313